wking/swc-sql-novice-survey/04-join.md

 `ON` does the same job as `WHERE`: it only keeps records that pass some test.
-(The difference between the two is that `ON` filters records as they're being created, while `WHERE` waits until the join is done and then does the filtering.)
 Once we add this to our query, the database manager throws away records that combined information about two different sites,